Introduction: The Amazing Dr. Nim Scale Model

 When you are satisfied the trigger has been positioned correctly and the wire pivot is seated, snap the Trigger Lock in place.

 Glue the two Hinge Stoppers onto the Hinge as pictured above.

 When the Hinge Stopper glue has dried, position the hinge onto the back of the Base as shown above.
 The Hinge aligns horizontally with bottom of the Base, and can be pushed up against the Trigger Fulcrum support on the left for the vertical alignment.
 Apply glue to the top of the Hinge (under where the Stoppers are) and attach the Hinge to the bottom of the Base.

 That's about it.
 I used white satin hobby paint to highlight the Dr. Nim logo on the game board.
 Some of the pictures I have seen have the Dr. Nim in white and some are just red plastic.
 I do not know if the white just wore off over 50+ years of use or if there were two different batches.
 I like the white look best.

 Step 9: Try to Beat the Amazing Dr. Nim

-This scaled down version of Dr. Nim has been optimized to work with 10 mm (3/8 inch) steel ball bearings in lieu of marbles.
+This scaled down version of Dr. Nim has been optimized to work with 10 mm (3/8 inch) steel balls in lieu of marbles.
 The picture above shows the setup for a 15 ball game where the "player" left with the last ball bearing loses.
 There are multiple other starting positions listed in the manual.

 In this case the human goes first.
-By lightly tapping the Trigger button the human releases one, two, or three balls one at at time letting them completely cascade through the game before initiating the next press.
+By lightly tapping the Trigger button the human releases one, two, or three balls one at a time letting them completely cascade through the game before initiating the next press.
 When the player is done, flick the Player Select switch from Player to Dr. Nim and tap the trigger button only once.

 Dr. Nim will automatically select one, two, or three balls and when done flick the Player Select switch back to Player.
 Human and Dr. Nim alternate turns in this manner until there is only one ball left and a loser has been determined.